There are definite signs which indicate a neurotic personality. These symptoms prove where we are on the Five-Factor Model of your Personality!

 The Spectrum consists of 5 main traits.
 Every person on the face of the earth scores on the spectrum, or the Five-Factor Model of the Personality (FFM).
 What makes us unique is due to where we score on the spectrum.

 No, it doesn’t indicate that some of us are crazy while others are stable-minded, it simply indicates our strengths and weakness pertaining to mental adaptions.

-Each and every one of us fall among these basic dimensions: extraversion, agreeableness, conscientiousness, openness to experience and neuroticism, or, as some like to call the opposite of neuroticism, stable-mindedness.
+Each and every one of us falls among these basic dimensions: extraversion, agreeableness, conscientiousness, openness to experience, and neuroticism, or, as some like to call the opposite of neuroticism, stable-mindedness.
 For today, we want to focus on neuroticism.
 Are you neurotic too?

 How do I know if I am Neurotic?